fintech-favie/FinTech-Journey-2026-300-days-/README.md

 Key Learning: "Practiced list membership operators with a real-world shopping scenario.
 Focused on keeping the consistency streak alive during Navratri preparations."

 ## day 12 : 19 February 2026
+Commit Message: feat: implemented dynamic list expansion using .append() and input() Detailed Description : > "Transitioned from static data to interactive lists.
+Integrated the .append() method to dynamically update watchlists/skills based on real-time user input.
+Verified list growth using the len() function to track total progress."